According to the Domesday Book of 1086 Chepstow was one of the castles built by Earl William Fitz Osbern

 it suggests the surrounding gateway did too.
 That said the

 seen today is a composite affair of many ages.

-At the opposite, northern end, of the castle is another powerful
+At the opposite, N end of the castle, is another powerful

 gatehouse and barbican which is also of several building phases.

 Within the rear of this gatehouse is a window similar to those